By using this site, you agree to the use of cookies.

 News

-We added a list of temples that ring the bell on New Year’s eve: Joya no kane.
+We made a list of temples that ring the bell on New Year’s Eve: Joya no Kane.

-Especially during the year-end and New Year holidays, it is crowded with many people in temples and shrines.
+Especially during the year-end and New Year holidays period, Kyoto will be crowded with many people in temples and shrines.

 Kyoto Travel Congestion Forecast